 Page

 Part I

 Item 1.
 Business 4

 Item 1A.
-Risk Factors .
-37
+Risk Factors 37

 Item 1B.
-Unresolved Staff Comments 63
+Unresolved Staff Comments 60

 Item 3.
-Legal Proceedings 63
+Legal Proceedings 60

 Item 4.
-Mine Safety Disclosures 63
+Mine Safety Disclosures 60

 Part II

 Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity

-Teens 5.
-Equity Securities 64
+Securities 61

 Item 6.
-Selected Financial Data 65
+Selected Financial Data 63

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 66
+Management's Discussion and Analysis of Financial Condition and Results of Operations 65

 Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk 118
+Quantitative and Qualitative Disclosures About Market Risk 117

 Item 8.
-Financial Statements and Supplementary Data 122
+Financial Statements and Supplementary Data 121

 Item 9.
-Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 208
+Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 211

 Item 9A.
-Controls and Procedures 208
+Controls and Procedures 211

 Item 9B.
-Other Information 210
+Other Information 213

 Part III

 Item 10.
-Directors, Executive Officers and Corporate Governance 210
+Directors, Executive Officers and Corporate Governance 213

 Item 11.
-Executive Compensation 210
+Executive Compensation 213

 Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 210
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 213

 Item 13.
-Certain Relationships, Related Person Transactions and Director Independence 210
+Certain Relationships, Related Person Transactions and Director Independence 213

 Item 14.
-Principal Accountant Fees and Services 210
+Principal Accountant Fees and Services 213

 Part IV

 Item 15.
-Exhibits and Financial Statement Schedules 211
+Exhibits and Financial Statement Schedules 214

-Exhibit Inde 2x 212
+Exhibit Index 215

-Signatures 216
+Signatures 218

-As used in this Annual Report on Form 10-K, unless otherwise mentioned or unless the context indicates otherwise, "Brighthouse," "Brighthouse," "Brighthouse," "Gompany," "we," "our" and "us" refer to Brighthouse Financial, Inc., a Delaware corporation, and its subsidiaries.
+As used in this Annual Report on Form 10-K, unless otherwise mentioned or unless the context indicates otherwise, "Brighthouse," "Brighthouse," "Brighthouse," "Brighthouse," "Brighthouse," "Brighthouse," "Brighthouse," "Brighthouse," "Wet," "our" and "us" refer to Brighthouse Financial, Inc. a corporation incorporated in Delaware in 2016, and its subsidiaries.
 We use the term "BHF" to refer solely to Brighthouse Financial, Inc., and not to any of its subsidiaries.
-Until August 4, 2017, BHF was a wholly-owned subsidiary of MetLife, Inc. (together with its subsidiaries and affiliates, "MetLife").
-The term "Separation" refers to the separation of MetLife, Inc.'s former Brighthouse Financial segment from MetLife's other businesses and the creation of a separate, publicly-traded company, BHF, as well as the 2017 distribution by MetLife, Inc. of approximately 80.8%, of the then outstanding shares of BHF common stock to holders of MetLife, Inc. common stock as of the record date for the distribution.
+Until August 4, 2017, BHF was a wholly-owned subsidiary of MetLife, Inc. (MetLife, Inc., together with its subsidiaries and affiliates, "MetLife").
+The term "Separation" refers to the separation of MetLife, Inc.'s former Brighthouse Financial segment from MetLife's other businesses and the creation of a separate, publicly-traded company, BHF, as well as the distribution on August 4, 2017 of 96,776,670 shares, or 80.8%, of the 119,773,106 shares of BHF common stock outstanding immediately prior to the distribution date by MetLife, Inc. to holders of MetLife, Inc. common stock as of the record date for the distribution.
 The term "MetLife Divestiture" refers to the disposition by MetLife, Inc. on June 14, 2018 of all its remaining shares of BHF common stock.
 Effective with the MetLife Divestiture, MetLife, Inc. and its subsidiaries and affiliates were no longer considered related parties to BHF and its subsidiaries and affiliates.
 For definitions of selected financial and product terms used herein, refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Glossary."

-Note Regarding Forward-Looking Statements and Summary of Risk Factors
+Note Regarding Forward-Looking Statements

 This report and other oral or written statements that we make from time to time may contain information that includes or is based upon forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements involve substantial risks and uncertainties.
 We have tried, wherever possible, to identify such statements using words such as "anticipate," "estimate," "expect," "project," "may," "will," "could," "intend," "goal," "target," "guidance," "forecast," "preliminary," "objective," "continue," "aim," "plan," "believe" and other words and terms of similar meaning, or that are tied to future periods, in connection with a discussion of future operating or financial performance.
 In particular, these include, without limitation, statements relating to future actions, prospective services or products, financial projections, future performance or results of current and anticipated services or products, sales efforts, expenses, the outcome of contingencies such as legal proceedings, as well as trends in operating and financial results.
-The list below is also a summary of the material risks and uncertainties that could adversely affect our business, financial condition and results of operations.
-You should read this summary together with the more detailed description of the risks and uncertainties in "Risk Factors."